On Wings of Eagles: Production

 Ross Perot contacted Ken Follett, who was paid by his publisher, to write On Wings of Eagles.

-Follett based his account on many conversations with the people directly involved, and had the drafts checked by them as well.
-Aside from changing a few names, he believes the story to be what really happened.
+Follett based his account on 100 hours of taped interviews with the people directly involved, and had the drafts checked by them as well.
+Despite this, the book significantly embellishes the story, adding a firefight that never happened and invents the detail that Ross Perot was present to greet the detainees over the Turkish Border.

 Summary

 In December 1978 two EDS executives working in pre-revolutionary Tehran are arrested on suspicion of bribery.
 Bail was set at US$13 million (90 million Iranian toman).
 When H. Ross Perot, head of the Dallas-based company hears about it, he decides to extract his employees regardless of cost.
 He orders the firm's lawyers to find a way to meet the bail.
 He recruits a team of volunteers from his executives, led by a retired United States Army officer, to break them out by force, if necessary.
 This team flies to Tehran.

 Their well-rehearsed plan to break the two from jail fails because of a prison transfer.
 The team figures out another way to rescue their colleagues.
 This culminates in an overland escape to Turkey.
 Meanwhile, riots and violence dominate the streets of Tehran escalating daily.
 This culminates in the Iranian Revolution led by Khomeini against the Shah, endangering the other EDS employees as well.

 The incident attracted attention from the press when it occurred in early 1979.
 Bill Gaylord and Paul Chiapparone, two U.S. citizens working in Iran for Electronic Data Systems (EDS), a Dallas-based computer services corporation, were jailed on December 28, 1978.
 They were victims of an anticorruption drive mounted during the Shah's last days in Iran, a drive based more on the politics of the moment than on legality or truth.
 Consequently, while the prosecutor who had them arrested did not file formal charges against the two, he set bail at $12,750,000.

 Stunned by these arbitrary arrests, H. Ross Perot, founder and chairman of EDS, mobilized both his and the company's resources to get the two employees out of jail.
 He became personally engrossed in the effort to release Gaylord and Chiapparone.
 Perot began by trying traditional venues, such as lobbying the U.S. government for help, and seeking the counsel of lawyers.

 He also organized a strike team.
-A retired army colonel, Arthur D. "Bull" Simons was hired to train seven company volunteers to try to rescue the two jailed men.
+A retired army colonel, Arthur D. "Bull" Simons, was hired to train seven company volunteers to try to rescue the two jailed men.
 Working from their experiences in Tehran, the men trained at Perot's weekend house at the shore of Lake Grapevine near Dallas.
 Beginning January 3, 1979, they practiced assaults on a model of the Ministry of Justice prison in Tehran, where the EDS men were being held.